Techmo2/Sobel_Image_Processor/README.md

 optimizations will be infrequent, but are planned.

 Currently the program is single threaded and takes ~20 seconds to process the included image on a 6700HQ.
+For the sake of your sanity, I recommend using smaller images.

+For larger images, larger kernels are required to obtain the desired results.
+The current image uses the 7x7 kernel, more kernels are in the works.

 # Planned Features
 * Multithreaded convolution